canonical/mysql-operator/docs/how-to/refresh/refresh-single-cluster.md

 (step-4-rollback-optional)=
 ## Step 4: Roll back

-If there was an issue with the upgrade, even if the underlying MySQL cluster continues to work, it’s important to roll back the charm to the previous revision.
+If there was an issue with the refresh, even if the underlying MySQL cluster continues to work, it’s important to roll back the charm to the previous revision.

 The update can be attempted again after a further inspection of the failure.